SFTtech/openage/doc/reverse_engineering/networking/04-lobby.md

 This field is used for setting the maximum population for the game.

 *:player_civ_ids*<br/>
-The ID of the civs the players have chosen.
+The ID of the civilisations the players have chosen.
 Defaults to Random (`0x1e`).

 *:teams*<br/>
 The teams of each individual player.
 For whatever reason, the value for no team is `0x01` which leaves the teams 1, 2, 3 and 4 with these values: